rbaumgarten/xlt-testsuite-documentation/README.md

 # SiteGenesis-Community-TestSuite

 The test suite focuses on functional frontend testing.
 It was build and may be run with __XLT Script Developer__ in Firefox or the __XLT Framework__ by orchestrating different WebDrivers.
 As test suites sometimes tend to become complex and hard to maintain we realized it is time to build a clearly structured test suite with a well-defined set of tests.
 Thus the project idea is to collect experiences, consolidate knowledge and share ideas of testing practises.
 This test suite is based on testing the storefront of the demo shop __Demandware__ __SiteGenesis__ but the underlying concepts and the communicated know-how are valid for building test suites of other web applications as well.
 Everybody is invited to use it, learn from it, improve it and adapt it to their needs.
-Possible purposes encompass:
+Possible purposes:

 - Initial test suite to automate new shops based on SiteGenesis.
 - Demonstration of test automation and test suite structuring.